From writer/director Nicholas Jarecki; new drama/thriller Crisis stars Gary Oldman, Armie Hammer, Evangeline Lilly and Greg Kinnear.

 Michelle Rodriguez, Kid Cudi, Indira Varma, Lily-Rose Depp, Mia Kirshner, Michael Aronov, Adam Tsekhman, Veronica Ferres, Nicholas Jarecki, John Ralston and Martin Donovan also star.

-On The Basis Of Sex, the Mimi Leder directed biopic about US Supreme Court Justice Ruth Bader Ginsburg, and her notable achievements especially in her fight for equal rights is… it’s a movie I’m disappointed to say isn’t quite all I’d hoped.
+On The Basis Of Sex, the Mimi Leder-directed biopic about US Supreme Court Justice Ruth Bader Ginsburg and her notable achievements, especially in her fight for equal rights, is a movie I’m disappointed to say isn’t quite all I’d hoped.

-Prior to viewing and thanks to the trailer, I had a certain idea of what this movie might be like.
+Before viewing, and thanks to the trailer, I had a certain idea of what this film might be like.
 However, my bubble of great expectations burst quite early on, thanks to the rather annoying opening song.
-And not too long after that, it became quite clear to me that something important was missing from Leder’s movie.
-The missing element (better script and / or execution) made a big chunk of On The Basis Of Sex feel quite flat and unexciting.
+And not too long after that, it became clear to me that something important was missing from Leder’s film.
+The missing element (a better script and or smarter execution) made a lot of On the Basis of Sex feel flat and unexciting.

-The scene in the US Supreme Court at the end is certainly the best.
-Especially because of the words and delivery of the all important rebuttal.
+The scene in the US Supreme Court at the end is certainly the best, because of the words and delivery of the all-important rebuttal.
 I also couldn’t help but notice how wonderful it surely must have been for Ginsburg to have a support system as great as those in her immediate family.
 Namely, Martin Ginsburg and their daughter Jane.
 I really did want to love this one, but it simply wasn’t to be.

 Watch it for the US Supreme Court scene, the clothes worn by Felicity Jones and if you’re really, really curious.
 Just know that the documentary RBG (2018) is better.